DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

     from the videoblogging film festival *Pixelodeon*, he either shied away from being filmed, or requested that his face be blurred out.
-    Amusingly, within the community, a cut out photo of the American Actor Yul Brynner was often pasted over Liss’ face in photos as a joke.
+    Amusingly, within the community, a cut out photo of the American actor Yul Brynner was often pasted over Liss’ face in photos as a joke.

 [^06chapter5_34]: Campanelli**, ‘**The DivX Experience’, p.
 52.